-Chicago Gaelic Park Irish Fest 2016
+Chicago Gaelic Park Irish Fest 2017

-This is our 30th Year hosting Chicago Gaelic Park’s Irish Festival which has been an anxiously awaited event on Memorial Day Weekend for over the last twenty five years.
+This is our 31st Year hosting Chicago Gaelic Park’s Irish Festival which has been an anxiously awaited event on Memorial Day Weekend for over the last twenty five years.
 The reasons people look so forward to this event are as varied as the participants it attracts.
 For some folks Gaelic Park’s festival is the harbinger of the spring and summer festival and outdoor activity season.
 Just as Memorial Day Weekend is the first major holiday of the summer, Irish festival is the first major festival.
 After being cooped up all winter, the idea of enjoying great entertainment, delicious food and satisfying refreshment, in an outdoor setting is extremely attractive.
-The numerous exhibits, including a petting zoo, Irish dog and horse exhibition and sports contests are a refreshing change from the winter hibernation.
+The numerous exhibits, including a petting zoo, Irish horse exhibition and sports contests are a refreshing change from the winter hibernation.
 For other people, Gaelic Park Irish Festival is a great value for family entertainment.

 Come out and Enjoy the FUN!!!!

 - Category: Scheduled Events

 Gaelic Park Irish Fest 2017 celebrates Red Head Day on Monday May 29th with $5 admission all day for redheads.
 A prize for best redhead will be awarded at 5pm Monday.
 While only 1-2% of the world population are redheads it is estimated that 10% of Irish men and women are redheads making Ireland number one.
 Red hair is predominantly found in the western and northern fringes of Europe with The Celtic nations leading the way.
 The majority of red heads have brown or grey eyes but that combination of red hair and blue eyes is a potent and rare combination.
 Red haired people are more likely to be left-handed, have a higher pain threshold and are therefore more difficult to anesthetize.